allan-bonadio/recruit-o-dex/README.md

 This project is still early in development.
 Sorry if it doesn't work for you.

-## wish list
-whoa boy.
-What new features do we want?

-- ability to duplicate a record
-- more automatic coordination between rodex and calendar
-- Break up control panel into several tabs:
-	- rec
-	- JSON
-	- engagements
-	- notes
-- add fields: rate/salary, location, what company does
-- ability to search for string in ALL fields
-- use double click instead of click to  open summmaries

-## subsystems
-* rodexServer.js - ajax server that talks to mongo.  standalone file run on nodejs.
-* MongoDB - typical installation
-* webapp in src, consisting of
-	* ReactJS
-	* my code
-	* webpack, standard with react

 ## To Run
 ### once to install
 #### install the software